 Is L-Cysteine (E920) Vegan?

-An absolute guide to identifying l-cysteine (e920) on nutrition labels.
+An evidence-backed guide to identifying l-cysteine (e920) on a label.

 L-Cysteine is an amino acid typically extracted from animal sources like feathers or hair.